 - Annual Election of Directors.
 Our Board consists of a single class of directors who stand for election each year. - Proxy Access.
-Our Bylaws grant stockholders meeting certain eligibility requirements the right to nominate director candidates and require us to include in our proxy materials for an annual meeting stockholdernominated director candidates equal to the greater of two director seats or 20% of the Board. - Board Evaluations.
+Our Bylaws grant stockholders meeting certain eligibility requirements the right to nominate director candidates and require us to include in our proxy materials for an annual meeting stockholder-nominated director candidates up to the greater of two director seats or 20% of the Board. - Board Evaluations.
 Our directors undergo annual evaluations of the Board as a whole and each director individually. - Annual Say-on-Pay.
 We annually submit "say-on-pay" advisory votes for our stockholders' consideration and vote.